Kid's Dance Party Ideas

 - Place a 'Bouncer' at the door who can collect the tickets as the kids arrive for the kids dance party.

-Get those dancing feet out as I have lined up some great DANCE PARTY GAMES & ACTIVITIES that will have the kids swinging and singing to the beat.
+Get those dancing feet out as I have lined up some great games and activities that will have the kids swinging and singing to the beat.

 Dance Party Food